Use this page when you need the policy details behind DynamicWeb release planning, production deployment, and support coverage.

 - Control how quickly changes move into different environments

-- Balance speed vs. safety — some rings get the newest features right away, others only get changes that are tested and stable
+- Balance speed vs. safety because some rings get the newest features right away, while others only get changes that are tested and stable

-And of course the main advantage; you catch bugs early without putting products at risk.
+The main advantage is that you catch bugs early without putting production systems at risk.

 Note